Sugoto/sugoto/README.md

 I'm a student pursuing B.Tech in Computer Science And Engineering, specializing in AI/ML.

-- 🔭 I’m currently working on Front End Development
+- 🔭 I’m currently working on Full Stack Development
 - 🌱 I’m currently learning Machine Learing, Full Stack and Software Development
 - 👯 I’m looking to collaborate on any fun project
 - 💬 Ask me about Technology, Programming, Gaming and beyond...